csce585-mlsystems/project-athena/README.md

     |     |-- evaluation-error_rate-AE-FGSM_eps0.3.csv
     |-- report_task1.ipynb
   ```
+* **IMPORTANT**: Please make sure you tag the commit that delivers each task, e.g.: `git tag -a task1 -m "Team XYZ Task 1"`.
+Once you tag your commit, please make sure you let us know where your repository leaves via the associated turn in issue in the [project-athena](https://github.com/csce585-mlsystems/project-athena/).
+E.g., [Task 1](#23).

 # All about teams
 * The class (32 students) will be divided into ten groups; each consists of 3 or 4 students.